More “paw-sitive” results for Middlesex Centre’s in-ground dog waste containers

 We’ve seen a number of benefits from “going underground" for dog waste storage, including reduced odours, less park space used for garbage cans, and easier park cleaning and maintenance.

-In 2024, 3,228 kg (7,117 lb.) of waste was collected via the containers.
-That works out to be about 20,300 times that dogs and their owners used the containers.
+In 2025, 3,594 kg of waste was collected via the containers.
+That is an increase of 11.3% from last year (3,228 kgs).
 Picking up poop is a crappy job (sorry, we couldn’t resist!), and we appreciate all the dog owners that have been doing their part to keep our parks clean.

 After it is collected, the dog waste is taken for processing in Waterloo Region, where it is turned into fertilizer and electricity from biogas.
-In 2024, processing the waste rather than sending it to landfill saved 90 kg of carbon dioxide from going into the atmosphere, and produced enough energy to power 1.89 homes for a year.
+In 2025, the dog feces collected produced enough energy to power 2.1 homes for a year.

-Since the program began to the end of last year, Middlesex Centre has collected 5,018 kg (11,062 lb.) of dog waste via the in-ground containers.
+Since the program began, Middlesex Centre has collected 8,612 kgs of dog waste via the in-ground containers.

 With these continuing “paw-sitive” results, municipal staff are looking to expand the program.
-In 2025, a new container will be added at the back of Komoka Park.
-Additional new and existing parks as budget allows.
+More containers will be added as budget allows.

 Are you a dog owner?
 Please remember: